-Whether you are storing clothes during the move, or just packing up summer clothes for the winter season, it is important to know how to store clothing in a storage unit.
-This seems like an easy process of just packing your clothes in storage boxes, but there is a lot more to it if you intend on maintaining their shelf life.
-Below, we have 7 easy tips on how to store clothes in a storage unit.
+Whether you’re storing seasonal clothes or creating some extra room in your closet, it is important to know how to store clothing in a storage unit.
+Storing clothes seems like a simple process, but there is a lot more to it if you intend on maintaining their shelf life.
+Here are 7 easy tips on how to store clothes in a storage unit.

 - Wash, dry, and iron all of your clothing